Iyanuoluwa-10/Excel-Sales-Dashboard/README.md

 ### Project Title: Electronics Sales Analysis

 ### Project Overview
+This project focuses on analyzing sales data to understand business performance and key trends.
+The goal was to clean the dataset, perform basic analysis, and build an interactive dashboard that clearly shows insights such as revenue performance, sales distribution, and top-performing products, regions and categories.

 ### Tools Used
 - Microsoft Excel for data cleaning, analysis, and visualization